Objectivco/CheckoutWC-Documentation/docs/how-to-change-site-name-in-create-shopping-account-label.md

 cats: How To
 ---

- To change the site name in the "Create % shopping account" checkbox label, you can use this snippet:
+<p>To change the site name in the &quot;Create % shopping account&quot; checkbox label, you can use this snippet:</p>

-<script src="https://gist.github.com/clifgriffin/41f24218558e99850a587ef2b59d5b21.js" type="text/javascript"></script>